tulasidamarla/algorithms-and-data-structures/alogirthms/README.md

 Analysis
 --------

-Insertion Sort can take different amounts of time to sort two input sequences of the same size depending on how nearly sorted they already are.
+Insertion Sort can take different amounts of time for two input sequences of the same size depending on how nearly sorted they already are.
 In general, the time taken by an algorithm grows with the size of the input.
 Total time for execution is

 	c.1 + c.2 + c.3+ ...c.(n-1) = c(n*n-n)/2 ≅ c(n*n-n) ≅ c(n*n) // generally lower order terms are ignored